Want to learn fun facts about Pittsburgh, PA? You’ve come to the right place.

 Pittsburgh’s Beechview neighborhood is home to the steepest street in the United States (and possibly the world): Canton Avenue.
 It is as steep as 37 degrees.

 The Big Mac was invented in the Pittsburgh suburbs by Jim Delligatti, a local McDonald’s franchisee.
-It was first sold in 1967.
+It was first sold in 1967, and there is even a Big Mac Museum that you can visit.

 The oldest-known site of human habitation in North America is located just south of Pittsburgh at Meadowcroft Rockshelter.